What Kinds of Scuba Octopus Regulators are There?

 For the most part, you will want to consider a lot of the same things that you would consider when you think of your primary regulator.
-You’ll have to consider the set up that you’re dealing with, how many ports you have, and how they are oriented.
+You’ll have to consider the set up that you’re dealing with, how many ports your first stage has, and how they are oriented.

 You will also need to know if you’re going to need a balanced, unbalanced, or overbalanced regulator.
 Balanced regulators work well in any kind of water and any kind of depth with any kind of high- or low-pressure tank.

-One important thing that might not come up when you’re looking for a primary regulator is the color of the regulator.
-Well, you might think about it a little bit, but this regulator is going to be close to you most of the time, so you’re going to not need to spot it.
+One important thing that might not come up when you’re looking for a primary second stage regulator is the color of the scuba regulator.
+Well, you might think about it a little bit, but this second stage regulator is going to be close to you most of the time, so you’re going to not need to spot it.

 Your secondary regulator, however, needs to be a little bit easier to spot.
-You can do this by picking out a hose that is a bright color or by using a brightly colored mouthpiece.
-You just need something that will make the regulator pop.
+You can do this by picking out a hose that is a bright color or by using a brightly colored mouthpiece (second stage).

 Should I Get the Most Expensive Scuba Octo?